DynamoKnight/FtcRobotController/README.md

-# Bothell robots from Nikhil DOM
+# Bothell robots from Nikhil DOM again

 ## NOTICE is here again